btcmining873/btc-mining/README.md

 we will use framer for better transitions and animations, site will be basic and user friendly.

 -In home page there should be a gif about "mining coins" and a wallet counter.
-The counter should start from 0 and go up for +100 dollars every 10 seconds.
+The counter should start from 0 and go up for +11.52 units every 4 hours.

 In about us page there should be brief introduction about us, and contact info